 Twitter’s earnings report came exactly a week after the company suffered a high-profile hacking incident.
 Hackers targeted Twitter accounts of prominent people in business and politics to promote bitcoin scams.
 However, Dorsey said in the earnings release the company has taken additional steps to secure its platform.

 Ahead of the earnings, Twitter said it thinks that hackers accessed private messages of 36 accounts in the hacking incident.
 The hacking incident impacted the accounts of Amazon CEO Jeff Bezos, Tesla CEO Elon Musk, and Bill Gates.
 In politics, the hackers took control of former President Barack Obama and Joe Biden’s Twitter accounts.

-Finally, Twitter stock rose as much as 7% in pre-market trading due to strong audience growth.
-Although the stock has gained 15% this year, it still trades at nearly a 20% discount to its 52-week peak of $46.
+Finally, Twitter stock rose as much as 7 percent in pre-market trading due to strong audience growth.
+Although the stock has gained 15 percent this year, it still trades at nearly a 20 percent discount to its 52-week peak of $46.